mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 For each concurrency levels, server will have to send more messages as a response to one incoming message, which explains why it takes longer to receive response for different concurrency levels and same messaging rates.

-Unfortunately, I can't explain 500 ms spike for 25 connection concurrency.
+Unfortunately, I can't explain spike around 500 ms for concurrency level of 25.
+I saw similar artifacts for other concurrency levels tests (including socket.io tests), so I assume it has something to do with garbage collection and nodejs.

 Now, lets change X axis to be messages _sent_ by the server: